YonatanReznikov/Calculator_App/README.md

 # Android Calculator App 🧮

 ### **Project Description**
 This project is a basic calculator application developed as part of an assignment for an Android development course.
-The app allows users to perform basic mathematical operations such as addition, subtraction, multiplication, and division, as well as advanced functions like squaring and calculating square roots.
+The app performs basic arithmetic operations, including addition, subtraction, multiplication, and division, and includes additional functionalities such as squaring and square root operations.
+It is designed with an intuitive interface to enhance the user experience.

 ---